I Packed My Suitcase

 From Prague to Paris: the ŠKODA exhibition team has made their way across Europe to bring the new KODIAQ, which is celebrating its motor show premiere in Paris, to the city on the Seine in time for the opening of the exhibition.

 30. 9.
-2016 MODELS KODIAQ
+2016 Models Kodiaq

 The surface of the River Vltava is glistening in the morning sun as we’re leaving the Golden City behind us to make our way to Paris, on a road trip of more than 1,000 km.
 The E50 takes us south-west, past Pilsen until we eventually reach Bavaria.
 Then it’s straight across Germany.
 Travelling through Franconia, we’re passing extensive forests and green hills until, just after Saarbrücken, we eventually reach France, the homeland of ‘haute cuisine’, Paul Bocuse, and the Michelin guide.